Kennet and Avon Canal: Devizes to Newbury

 Heading east from Devizes the canal passes through the Wiltshire countryside and a series of locks and swing bridges before another flight of locks at Crofton.

 At Honeystreet is the remains of a wharf that was the home of boat builders Robbins, Lane and Pinnegar, which served as the boat building headquarters of the Canal Company.
 They built many of the boats used on the canals of southern England before closing in about 1950.
 Next to the wharf is the Barge Inn, a substantial public house once known as the George Inn.
 It was roughly half-way along the canal and served as a bakehouse, slaughterhouse and shop for provisions for those living and working on the canal.
 The building was destroyed by fire in 1858 and rebuilt within six months.
 It was built just within the parish boundary of Stanton St Bernard to "serve the Honey Street wharf in Alton parish, which refused to allow drinking establishments".

 Jones's Mill is a 29 acre area of fen vegetation, scrub and woodland lying along the headwaters of the Salisbury Avon northeast of Pewsey.
 It has been designated a biological Site of Special Scientific Interest because it is "the best known example of a calcareous valley mire in Wiltshire".

 The four locks at Wootton Rivers mark the end of the climb from the Avon.
 Between Wootton Top Lock and Crofton is the summit pound of the canal at 450 ft above sea level, stretching for about 2 mi and including the 502 yd Bruce Tunnel.
 The tunnel is named after the local land owner, Thomas Brudenell-Bruce, 1st Earl of Ailesbury (1729–1814), who refused to allow a deep cutting through his property and insisted on a tunnel.
 The tunnel has red brick portals, capped with Bath stone, each with a decorative plaque of Pennant stone.
 The tunnel was begun in 1806 and finished in 1809.
 It is lined with English bond brickwork and has a wide bore to cope with the Newbury barges used on the canal.
 There is no towpath through the tunnel, so walkers and cyclists must walk across the top of the hill.
 When canal boats were pulled by horses the boatmen had to haul their barges through the tunnel by hand, pulling on chains that ran along the inside walls.
+The Berks & Hants Extension Railway subsequently built Savernake Low Level railway station in a shallow cutting above the canal tunnel between 1847 and 1862, which closed in 1966, but the trackbed is still in use today.